pkrumins/node-video/readme.txt

     video.setFrameRate(50);  // frame rate is now 50 fps

+The keyframe interval can also be controlled.
+Use `setKeyFrameInterval` to set it.
+It must be a power of two:

+    video.setKeyFrameInterval(128);  // keyframe every 128 frames

 Important: All of the above options should be set before submitting the first frame.